mFahadYounas/mouse-movement-gallery-effect/ReadMe.md

 # Mouse Movement Gallery Effect

-> [!note] This was a tutorial that was followed along for learning purposes
+> This was a tutorial that was followed along for learning purposes

-Link to the original video: https://www.youtube.com/watch?v=Jt3A2lNN2aE
+> Link to the original video: https://www.youtube.com/watch?v=Jt3A2lNN2aE

 # Description